aevripidou1996/SQL-Employee-Tracker/README.md

 In this assignment i was tasked with creating a database using mySQL that can navigated by node.js

+In the databases that i have created the user is able to see a fictional company's:
+- Departments
+- Employee roles
+- List of employees

+The database also allows the user to make alterations to the database by:
+- Adding a department
+- Adding a role
+- Adding a Employee

 ## Images
 ![image](https://github.com/aevripidou1996/weather-app/assets/114223852/28870419-4389-4909-86b1-e8a1ed600bca)